 The 1979 victory of the Iranian revolution gave back dignity to the Iranians, lost between the British and American ruling through their puppet Mohammad Pahlavi, Shah of Iran.
-Imam Khomeini arrived to power with his famous words: “no more Taqiyya (dissimulation to preserve one’s own life) from today onward” (La Taqiyy’ata Baada al-Youm).
+Imam Khomeini arrived at power with his famous words: “no more Taqiyya (dissimulation to preserve one’s own life) from today onward” (La Taqiyy’ata Baada al-Youm).
 The Shia persecution goes back to the days of ancient Islam, not long after the death of the Prophet Mohammed.
-Throughout history Shia cities were constantly raided by extremist Muslims.
+Throughout history, Shia cities were constantly raided by extremist Muslims.

 Iran looked for ways to support the Shia, who are a minority in the Muslim world, and create “partners”- rather than proxies as the world likes to describe them – in the struggle against the oppressor and to support the oppressed (al-Mustath’afeen).
 These partners adopt, though they are not forced to, Welayat al-Fakih (the doctrine promoted by Imam Khomeini and later by Khamenei).
 This is a judicial sovereignty which represents the authority of one jurist (Waly al-Fakih) over the whole public domain, including the state’s political and financial affairs.
-The Waly al-Fakih acts as general deputy in the absence of the overshadowed Imam Mahdi (a descendant of the prophet Mohammed).
+The Waly al-Fakih acts as a general deputy in the absence of the overshadowed Imam Mahdi (a descendant of the prophet Mohammed).
 However, the Shia world allows believers to choose their religious leader– usually based in Iran and Iraq – among those most knowledgeable in Islamic doctrine.